SolaceLabs/solace-pretty-dump/README.md

 ## Protobuf Stuff

 PrettyDump comes preloaded with Protobuf decoders for:
-- Solace Distributed Trace messages
 - Sparkplug B
+- OpenTelemtry OTLP Traces
+- Solace Distributed Trace messages (from `#telemetry-default` queue)

 Check the `protobuf.properties` file for topic-to-class mapping.
 PrettyDump uses [topic dispatch](https://github.com/aaron-613/jcsmp-topic-dispatch) to selectively choose which Protobuf decoder to use based on the incoming messages' topics.